goadesign/goa.design/content/learn/getting-started.md

 go get -u goa.design/goa/v3/...
 ```

+The service makes use of gRPC and as such requires both `protoc` and
+`protoc-gen-go`.

+* Download the `protoc` binary from [releases](https://github.com/google/protobuf/releases).
+* Make sure `protoc` is in your path.
+* Install the protoc plugin for Go: `go get -u github.com/golang/protobuf/protoc-gen-go`

 ## Design

 In this next step we are going to design our service API.
 This step being